yulunwu8/Optically-Shallow-Deep/README.md

 osd.run(file_in, folder_out, file_L2R=file_L2R)
 ```

-The L1C file is always required as it contains a cloud mask.
+The L1C file is always required as it contains a built-in cloud mask.
 Pixels within 8 pixels of the cloud mask are masked to reduce the impact of clouds.

 Output is a 1-band geotiff, with values of prediction probability of OSW (100 means most likely OSW, 0 means most likely ODW).
 Non-water pixels are masked.
 It is recommended to use pixels between 0 and 40 as ODW, and pixels between 60 and 100 as OSW (publication in review).